cchiw/Diderot-Dev-Examples/readme.md

 ## A7.
 Math functions: GetCell()
-A user can define a field as a structure composed of    a mesh, reference element, and PDE solution.
-The code to define this type of field is copied below but check out the relevant directory [dfn_fem](https://github.com/cchiw/latte/tree/master/dfn_fem "dfn_fem") for more details.
+A user can define a field created as the result of an outside tool.
+The code to define this type of field is copied below
 ```
 input fem#1(2)[] f;
-fnspace V = FunctionSpace(UnitSquareMesh(2,2), Lagrange(), 2);
-string path = "Diderot-Dev/fnspace_data/";
-ofield#1(2)[] F = convert(f, V, path)
+field#1(2)[] F = FEM(f, "Diderot-Dev/fnspace_data/data.json")
 ```
-When this type of  field is probed at a position than the compiler has find the right cell the position is located in.
-The surface level operator ``GetCell()`` allows the user to get the cell number for a position in a FEM field
+but check out the relevant directory [dfn_fem](https://github.com/cchiw/latte/tree/master/dfn_fem "dfn_fem") for more details.
+When this type of  field is probed at a position then the right cell needs to be found.
+The surface level operator ``GetCell()`` allows the Diderot user to use that value in the Diderot program.
 ```
 int currentcell = GetCell(F,pos);
 ```
-or more generally do an inside test that will return a boolean result
+An inside test will return a boolean
 ```
 bool TF = insideF(pos,F);
 ```
 The user probes the FEM field at a position with
 ```
-tensor[] out = inst(F,pos);
+tensor[] out = F(pos);
 ```
 ### Run
 * Change path to Diderot-Dev compiler in  data/makedefs.gmk and in the relevant diderot program